 We Value your privacy

-At Julian Cousins Valuations (J&R Cousins Ltd), we’re committed to protecting and respecting your privacy.
+At Julian Cousins & Associates (J&R Cousins Ltd), we are committed to protecting and respecting your privacy.

 This policy explains when and why we collect personal information about people who visit our website, how we use it, the conditions under which we may disclose it to others and how we keep it secure.